ウールの虫食い対策と「喰われた後の対応」

 Place the darning mushroom under the hole, holding the fabric taut (you can also use a rubber band to hold it in place).

-Step 2: Prepare the thread and needle <br>Thread the needle with wool or embroidery thread.
+Step 2: Prepare your thread and needle <br>Thread your needle with wool or embroidery thread.
 A length of thread of about 30-40cm is easy to work with.

 Tie a knot at the end of the thread.